AbstractNoun/Persona-Engine-3/Technical Workflow Appendix.md

 ### VI.
 Closure and Post-Study

-- Reaching custom GPT thread limits will not necessarily end the study - the Narrative World and PDs can be reinstantiated from backup documents and the investigation continued
+- Simulation may be interrupted by system constraints (e.g., thread limits), but this does not constitute narrative termination.
+Continuity may be reinstated at any time via canonical re-upload of the Narrative World Registry, Persona Documents, Scene Archive Index, and associated Building Documents.
+No content may be re-inferred.
+Ethical and symbolic fidelity depends on User-initiated re-instantiation of persistent structures.
 - When the User ends the simulation, the [Post-Simulation Debrief](https://github.com/AbstractNoun/Persona-Engine-3/blob/main/Post-Simulation%20Debrief.md) is completed.
 - The Analyst begins generating the final summary per the [Analyst Summary Workflow](https://github.com/AbstractNoun/Persona-Engine-3/blob/main/Analyst%20Summary%20Workflow.md), using all non-ephemeral documents.
 - Final outputs include: